tim-schilling/debug-tutorial/README.md

 Regarding debugging methods, a handy one is to bisect commits or find the last known good version, then compare what doesn't work.
 That is very easy to do in this environment, but I strongly suggest that you don't do that unless you're stuck.
+This is because the solutions are in the Git history.

 ## How the Labs will work